schasins/helena/README.md

 First, go to this page: https://github.com/schasins/helena/blob/master/src.crx.
 Now find and click the "Download" button.
 Once the extension has downloaded, paste `chrome://extensions/` into your URL bar to load a page that lists all your extensions.
 Drag the src.crx file that you just downloaded into the extensions page, click the "Add Extension" button when it asks whether you want to add the extension, and you're all set!

 #### Can I get Helena from the Chrome Web Store?
-We have not yet released a 'packed' version of Helena, since it's still in the early stages and still undergoing many substantial changes.
+We have not yet placed Helena on the Chrome Web Store, since it's still in the early stages and still undergoing many substantial changes.
 We do expect to release a version in the Chrome Web Store eventually.

 #### Will Helena work on my computer?
 Helena has been tested with recent versions of Chrome on recent Mac and Linux operating systems.